pkokrofua20/pkokrofua20/README.md

-- 👋 Hi, I’m @pkokrofua20
+- 👋 Hi, I’m Papa Kwesi
 - 👀 I’m interested in app development
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently Python and have learnt basic HMTL
-- 💞️ I’m looking to collaborate with ORACLE
+- 💞️ I’m looking to collaborate with other developers on projects
 - 📫 How to reach me pkokrofua.20@gmail.com

 <!---